For a broader look at decluttering via selling, take a look at my previous article How To Sell Unwanted Stuff Online.

 - Lots of haggling, and plenty of time-wasters.
 Facebook has inbuilt suggested questions, making it easy for a prospective buyer to ask if the item is available with the click of the button.
 Their actual interest may not match the rapidity of their button-pressing.
 The reliability of buyers can be hit and miss.

 - It’s a bit lacklustre from a tech perspective.
 The message icon is often falsely lit up, especially across devices.
 Also if you have lots of listings it’s difficult to manage them.
 When items are marked as sold the conversations regarding them are ‘archived’ which makes it hard to find out what was agreed upon.
-And yet the sold items still come up in your default list, mixing sold and unsold items together until you figure out how to filter by available and in stock. (it is a feature) Even more annoyingly, I had ‘Needs Attention’ items at the very top of my list for the longest time which were very hard to delete (pro tip: they are easier to delete from a phone than a computer).
+And yet the sold items still come up in your default list, mixing sold and unsold items together.
+That is until you figure out how to filter by available and in stock.
+Even more annoyingly, I had ‘Needs Attention’ items at the very top of my list for the longest time.
+They were very hard to delete (pro tip: they are easier to delete from a phone than a computer).

 - Giving out your address can feel a bit dodgy, especially if someone hasn’t made a firm commitment to sell.

 - Items don’t re-list or notify you automatically so you won’t know they have become inactive if you don’t log in regularly.

-- There is a ban on commerce violations (alcohol, weapons, fake items and many more) which can be mysteriously triggered by innocent listings.
+- There is a ban on commerce violations (alcohol, weapons, fake items and many more).
+This can be mysteriously triggered by innocent listings.
 It’s a dark hole of Marketplace and if your item falls in, you will never pull it out or find out why.
 Pro tip: Certain brands will trigger it due to Marketplace trying to stamp out fakes.
 Yet other brands breeze through.
 No idea why, but if you are having issues, start again and try leaving out all mention of the brand.

 - The algorithm means being tempted by items for sale whenever you log in.
 Buy one pair of Birkenstocks on Marketplace and you will see new listings for them constantly.
 Not necessarily evil, but counter-productive from a decluttering perspective.